Bsal13/Offensive-Security-Proving-Grounds-Boxes/Shenzi (Intermediate) Windows Box.md

 - Navigated to the folder containing the webshell
 - Clicked the webshell link and confirmed we had remote code execution and saw our reverse shell on the target machine
 - Typed "reverse.exe_.php" and received a reverse shell
+- Downloaded privesccheck.ps1 and ran the script
+- Found it was vulnerable to Always Install Elevated privilege escalation
+-
 -
 -
 -